share424/cryptobox/readme.md

 # CryptoBox
-Small and lighweight cryptography toolbox collections such as hashing and encryption that can be compiled into specific algorithm that are needed
+A small and lightweight cryptography toolbox collections such as hashing and encryption that can be compiled into specific algorithm that are needed

 # Available Algorithm